 Therefore any allergies during previous vaccination (including COVID vaccine and other vaccines as well) and any drug allergies should be reported.
-It is advised to seek a physician’s consultation if there is any history suggesting the same.
+It is advised to seek an Infectious Disease Specialist in Delhi for consultation if there is any history suggesting the same.

 It is advised to postpone the vaccine till the acute symptoms have settled completely, however minor infections such as cold and low-grade fever should not delay the vaccination.
 It is advisable to try and consult your doctor before vaccination if active symptoms are there.